manuhuth/flexible_censored_linear_regression/README.md

-# flexible_censored_linear_regression
+# Flexible Censored Linear Regression
-Censored linear regression models allowinf gor left and right censoring on an observational level.
+Censored linear regression models allowing for left and right censoring on an observational level.